saichand/saichand.github.io/_posts/2026-03-01-learning-from-a-car-crash.md

 A few days later, my wife was involved in a crash.

 She was shaken but physically okay, which mattered most.
 What she wasn’t was certain.
-She doesn’t remember every detail of the incident clearly—but she also doesn’t believe she was responsible.
+She doesn’t remember every detail of the incident clearly, but she also doesn’t believe she was responsible.
 That ambiguity stayed with us through everything that followed.

 # The CHP report: provisional, then final